FHOOEAIST/geofiles/README.md

 1. `sc` for adding scale information (`s` is already defined in `.obj` for smoothing groups)
 2. `t` for translation information
 3. `r` for rotation angular information
+4. `m` for arbitrary object based meta information.
+Every meta entry contains a key as first element followed by one or more values.
+Reserved keys:
+    - `type` for object type information
+5. `mf` for arbitrary file based meta information.
+Every meta entry contains a key as first element followed by one or more values.
+Reserved keys:
-4. `tu` for defining the file's translation unit (default is metres `m`)
+    - `tu` for defining the translation unit (default is metres `m`)
-5. `ru` for defining the file's rotation unit (default is degrees `deg`)
+    - `ru` for defining the rotation unit (default is degrees `deg`)
-6. `m` for arbitrary meta information.
-Every meta entry contains a key as first element followed by one or more values

 Example:

 ```
 sc 1.5 2 5
 t 10 -5 4
 r 90 45 10
-tu inch
+mf tu inch
-ru rad
+mf ru rad
 m axis_ordering x y z
 ```